 identified, noted and articulated in the paper, with each member also

 providing an interpretation of the segments they contributed to the

 Accurately presents the material requested in the questions.

 Completely covers the breadth of issues posed in the questions.

 Refers to and integrates appropriate case examples from the textbooks to illustrate concepts.

 Makes theoretical and/or ethnographic connections with other tribes or related cultural expressions.

-Reflects on the implications of the issues posed in the questions as they relate to the student's own experiences.
+Reflects on the implications of the issues posed in the questions as they relate to your own experiences.

-Reflective Writes and Class Attendance.
+5. Reflective Writes and Class Attendance/Participation.
 Class attendance is expected.
+Completing the assigned readings are a given.
 Ask questions, add to the class dialogue, engage the materials.
 In addition, you will be periodically asked to respond in writing to a specific question posed by the instructor on a given assigned reading or class presentation.
 These responses will ask you to reflect on the significance and meaning of a specific passage or idea conveyed in the reading or presentation.
 There are no right or wrong responses, only a thoughtful reflection.
 The reflective writes will be a timed exercise, lasting no more than five minutes and will be turned in.
 Keep in mind that the materials presented during class presentations and through the films are essential for successful completion of this course, and its exams and paper.
-Repeated absences and/or late arrivals will lower your grade.
-For each unexcused reflective write, you will forfeit three (3) points from your total grade score.
+Repeated absences and/or late arrivals will lower your grade and will not help support the members of your family, whom depend on each other.

 You are currently viewing http://www.webpages.uidaho.edu/~rfrey/329req.htm